 Editor Alan Vaarwerk is a writer, editor and critic whose work has appeared in Griffith Review, Stilts, Readings Monthly and Writers Bloc.
-He grew up in Grafton NSW, grew up some more in Brisbane, and now lives in Melbourne. @alanvaarwerk
+He grew up in regional NSW, grew up some more in Brisbane, and now lives in Melbourne. @alanvaarwerk

 Podcast Host and Coordinator Meaghan Dew produces the Kill Your Darlings Podcast.
 She’s worked with Penguin and Thames & Hudson, and spends the rest of her time reading. @megsansmog